maxxokk/MTRX_FINAL_PROJECT/README.md

 ### Testing
 - check if the serial output is working by sending it to a terminal (putty)
-- holding a board  away from the lidar snesor andd checking if the measurement is accurate
+- holding a board  away from the lidar sensor andd checking if the measurement is accurate
 - repeating the above task but slowly moving further away
 - checking the minimum and maximum diatcance for accarcy of the sensor minimum - 30cm    maximimum 300cm